Mathematical Visualizations

 Photons (electromagnetic radiation) do not carry rest momentum (in vacuum), so their momenta is pure spacelike (horizontal in the Euclidean picture, isotropic lightlike in hyperbolic picture), and they get “free ride” along the hyperspace expansion without carrying complex momentum – compare to aforementioned logarithmic spirals (Fig. 7) further up on this page.

 One may also keep in mind that the kinematic and energetic descriptions are not necessarily equivalent; the same kind of group transformations and symmetries that apply to energy-momentum relations above, do not necessarily have to apply to kinematic (position and velocity) descriptions, especially as in the latter descriptions energy conservation is often violated, not least because gravity is ignored.
 See, for example, the thought experiments in relativity of simultaneity, some of which may turn out to be quite unphysical, fueled by kinematic descriptions of light propagation and application of Lorentz-transformations to fictional physical settings that do not respect energy conservation.
 Note also how momentum-space representations are often quite naturally invariant with respect to constant (“background”) translational velocities, being essentially derivatives.
+Perhaps internal and external clock synchronization in Mansouri–Sexl theory could give further ideas.

 Length contraction could be mostly an illusion, as for example muons traveling in the atmosphere could have simply longer lifetimes (as is observed), due to their reduced rest momenta, and as the muon is “not aware” of its “reference clock” running slower, from the point of view of the muon the atmosphere seems contracted in the direction of motion – the ground seems to be reached too early for its usual inferred speed, and length contraction of the atmosphere is needed as a conceptual and calculational tool to understand the situation.
 Actually according to the latest understanding of DU framework, it seems that Compton wavelengths are increased at velocity, which means that all the usual distance measures such as the Bohr radius and wavelength of radiation increases accordingly, and thus the SI meter [m] grows at speed.
 This could be a very natural understanding of the situation, where long distances then seem shrunk, but locally (in the same center-of-momentum frame for the moving matter) things seem invariant even though they have expanded from a larger-system point of view.
 There are great resources on the web where the history of special relativity and discussions among the greats such as Hendrik Lorentz, Henri Poincaré and Albert Einstein on these “real” and “apparent” lengths and times are recollected.
 So to reiterate, Suntola proposes, instead, that many objects themselves expand at velocity, to keep the physics consistent (as was alluded to also above with respect to a quartz oscillator driving the atomic clock, having an observationally decreased frequency at speed).